• Home

 What Type of History Does My Internet Provider Keep?

-The type of information your internet provider keeps from your history depends on the internet provider’s data retention laws and policy.
+The type of information your internet provider retains from your browsing history depends on the provider’s data retention laws and policies.

-Usually, internet providers keep telecommunication data, tracking data, and website data.
-That is, your internet provider keeps a record of the websites you visit, their URLs, the duration of your visit, and the bandwidth used.
+Typically, internet providers keep records of telecommunication data, tracking data, and website data.
+This includes a record of the websites you visit, their URLs, the duration of your visits, and the bandwidth used.

 Why do Internet Providers Keep Your History?